– by Debra Bell

 I am all for Christians entering and engaging the culture.
 That’s the end goal.
 But I’m convinced adolescence is not the time to make this our priority.
 It’s like trying to launch a rocket with a rubber band.

-So why homeschool for the long term?
+So why homeschool teens–or homeschool for the long term?
 Here are the reasons that convinced us to teach high school at home:

 Our home is the key place our children will see the power and mercy of the Gospel on display and experience how that can affect our lives.
 If your faith and values matter to you, and these inform your daily attitudes, choices and actions, then your home is the best context for the spiritual development of your children.
 Sometimes this is a matter of faith for parents—all kids, prior to adulthood, will evaluate and either adopt or discard the values and beliefs their parents hold.
 Some kids will go through this internally without much indication of the process; others will experience a lot of questioning and struggle.
 But, no matter how your teen responds to the process, you can be confident this development is taking place and that he is moving toward a place of personally held beliefs and convictions.